 New York City is the most populous and densely populated city in the United States, with nearly 9 million residents distributed over 300 square miles.
-The city is a global hub for culture, art, media, commerce, finance, advertising, legal services, accounting, insurance, entertainment, transit, international diplomacy, tourism, and technology.
+NYC is a global hub for culture, art, media, commerce, finance, advertising, legal services, accounting, insurance, entertainment, transit, international diplomacy, tourism, and technology.

 With nearly 24 million people living in the metro area and more than 800 languages spoken, the city is a hub for local and international businesses.
 If the New York City metro area were its own country, its GDP would rank 12th highest in the world!